BARRETTMEAG/GroupBProject/Milestone_5/README.txt

 ## Input File Format
 - The input file should contain BasicML instructions, one per line.
 - Each instruction must be a signed integer.
-  - Legacy format: 5-digit (e.g., +1020 or -4321)
+  - Legacy format: 4-digit (e.g., +1020 or -4321)
   - New format: 6-digit (e.g., +010007 or +005555)
 - Ensure the file includes a HALT instruction (+4300 or +043000) to terminate the program.
 - Files must use either 4-digit or 6-digit instructions, not both.
+- The program expects every instruction/value digit length to match that of the first instruction, and will throw an exception with inconsistencies.

 ## File Formats and Conversion
-- Old files use 4-digit word format and support 100 memory addresses (00–99).
+- Old 4-digit words will be converted to 6-digit words before program execution.
-- New files use 6-digit word format and support 250 memory addresses (000–249).
+- New files should be designed using 6-digit words/instructions.
+- 250 memory addresses are usable by the 6-digit word programs.
 - Your program will automatically detect and support both formats.
 - You can also convert 4-digit files to 6-digit format using the built-in file converter.
 - During conversion: